davidledwards/zookeeper/README.md

 * `zookeeper-client` - a functional API layered over the ZooKeeper client
 * `zookeeper-cli` - a much nicer command line program that replaces `zkCli.sh`

-See individual subprojects for build instructions.
+See individual subprojects for additional information.
 Note that `zookeeper-cli` depends on `zookeeper-client`.

 ## License
 Copyright 2015 David Edwards